slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Anthony de Mello*

 > *"Believe in the religion that has no name." (...)
 "Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
-It isn’t just religion that controls you by declaring you a sinner."
+It isn’t just religion that controls you by declaring you a sinner." (...)
+"The largest religion on the planet is Marxism, and it isn’t even close." (...)
+"Two kinds of fools - those who take religion literally, and those who think it has no value."
 -- Naval Ravikant*

 > *"People who want to share their religious views with you almost never want you to share yours with them."